NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 The use of attributes may vary, but the `type` attribute AND `title` attribute or `id` attribute are always required.

 The `title` attribute specifies the title of the related resource.
+Language of the title should be specified using the `lang` attribute and a code from the [ISO 639-3](https://www.iso.org/obp/ui/#iso:std:iso:639:-3:ed-1:v1:en) standard.

 The `type` attribute indicates the nature of the relationship between resources.
 It is recommended to use terms from Dublin Core (`conformsTo`, `hasFormat`, `hasPart`, `hasVersion`, `isFormatOf`, `isPartOf`, `isReferencedBy`, `isReplacedBy`, `isRequiredBy`, `isVersionOf`, `references`, `replaces`, `requires`).